opencurve/curve/docs/en/nebd_en.md

 ### Overview

-CURVE client serves as the entrance of the services provided by CURVE, providing dynamic link library for QEMU/CURVE-NBD for calling.
+CURVE client serves as the entrance of the services provided by CURVE, providing dynamic link library for QEMU/CURVE-NBD.
 As a result, restarting QEMU/CURVE-NBD is necessary when CURVE Client needs to be updated.

 In order to relief the impact of updating on applications based on CURVE, we decoupled CURVE client and its applications, and imported the hot upgrade module **NEBD** in between.